prooph/event-store/docs/repositories.md

 $this->eventStore->commit();
 ```

 Notice the injected dependencies!
-A stream strategy is not injected.
-This would be the fourth parameter of the repository constructor.
+Snapshot store, stream name and stream mode are optional and not injected for all tests.
-It is optional and defaults to `SingleStreamStrategy` using `event_stream` as the stream name.
+Therefor stream name defaults to **event_stream** and the repository appends all events to this stream.
 For the test cases we also create the stream on every run.
 In a real application you need to do this only once.

 ```php